urbit/UIPs/UIPS/UIP-eyre-scopes.md

 Eyre MUST serve the `/~/login` page exclusively on the root scope.
 To obtain a cookie for desk scopes, eyre MUST implement a `/~/holm` endpoint and use it in the following flow.

 1. A request to `/~/holm` comes in on the root scope.
 (Assume a validly authenticated request.)
 The URL has the shape of `/~/holm/[scope](target-url)`.
 2. Eyre generates a random temporary token, `tmp-token`, stores it in state along with the requester's session identifier, and sets a 30-second expiry timer.
+(If the requester did not provide a session identifier, mint a new guest session.)
 3. Eyre serves a `307` "temporary redirect" to `//[scope].[hostname]/~/holm/[tmp-token][target-url]`.
 4. That request to `/~/holm` comes in on the desk scope.
 5. Eyre checks the `tmp-token` from the request URL against its state.
-If a match exists, it mints a new child session, with the matching session as its parent.
+If a match exists, it removes the token from state and mints a new child session with the matching session as its parent.
 6. Eyre serves a `307` "temporary redirect" to the `target-url`, including a `set-cookie` header for the newly minted session.

 For requests with out-of-spec URL shapes, eyre MUST serve a `400` "bad request" response.